marceldobehere/MaslOS/README.md

 # MaslOS
-an OS written in C++ and a bit of C.
+an OS written in C++ and a bit of C. [Here](https://youtu.be/Y8eZsNkEQIs) is a little showcase of MaslOS.

 The base was made following [Ponchos OS Dev Youtube Playlist](https://www.youtube.com/playlist?list=PLxN4E629pPnJxCQCLy7E0SQY_zuumOVyZ)